CloudLabs-Samples/EduLabs/Demo/AlgonquinCollege/labs/gettingstarted.md

    ![Image 007](https://raw.githubusercontent.com/CloudLabs-Samples/EduLabs/main/Demo/azure/images/image-007.jpg)

-1. You can now deploy the azure resources required for your lab
+1. **Click Next** to start the lab.

+   Follow the instructions on the next page to proceed with the lab steps.